anonys6/rehive-backend/README.md

 ## Live Application

-The live application is hosted on Vercel and can be accessed [here](https://rehive-frontend.vercel.app/).
+The frontend of the application is hosted on Vercel and can be accessed [here](https://rehive-frontend.vercel.app/).
+The backend is hosted on Heroku.

 ## Contributing